Be Ready if Ice Knocks Out Power

 Please keep your distance from our crews’ work zones, because of both regular safety hazards and to respect social distancing.

-TNMP is a transmission and distribution service provider that delivers power to about 255,000 homes and businesses on behalf of retail electric providers in Texas.
+TNMP is a transmission and distribution service provider that delivers power to more than 260,000 homes and businesses on behalf of retail electric providers in Texas.
 More information is available at tnmp.com/about-us.